UPC-CVLab/Tools/README.md

 One shall always hold the courage to chase his wildest dream.

-For sharing, communicating and maintaining in CVLab, UPC.
+For Sharing, Communicating and Maintaining in CVLab, UPC.